assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

 * TODO: implement sig prefix in Java.

-* TODO: implement CloseBit in Java.
+* TODO: implement EosBit in Java.

 * TODO: generate new data for Appendix A.